-Hydration is always a challenge when travelling on business, especially when there is heatwave.
+Hydration is always a challenge when travelling on business, especially when there is a heatwave.
 The northern hemisphere summer has been super-hot, but work must go on.
-Traveling for business can be tough when we start to swelter.
+Travelling for business can be tough when we start to swelter.
 Fatigue, headaches and dizziness are the first signs that we are drying up.

 The time is right for a re-cap on staying hydrated.

 Thirsty is the message from our brain signalling that our body is short of fluid.
 It’s hard to avoid getting thirsty on a hot day, but good to recognise that if we feel thirsty we are already fluid deficient.

 Sipping water is the best way to stay hydrated.
 It’s cheap and free from sugars and acids that can damage our teeth.

 On an average cool day, we need about 1.5L fluid, but when it’s hot and especially if we’re active, this can rise to 4L per day.
 It helps to have a variety to keep up a large fluid intake.

 Tea, coffee, infusions, juices, cordials and sodas will all aid hydration, but if we take lots of little sips of a sweet or acidic drink, the environment in our mouth will be corrosive for an extended period of time.
 Sodas and sweet drinks need to be drunk in one hit.

 If we have become dehydrated then water alone is very slow to absorb.
 Research on athletes revealed that a dilute sugar solution of around 6g/100ml gives the fastest active uptake of fluid.
 Sports drinks, which also contain the minerals excreted in sweat, are designed specifically for this purpose.
 On a very hot day, if travel for work has made us hot and thirsty, this is a great option.